pranityadav19/CollegeProjects/README.md

-# Projects
+# Python SQL Assignments

-This repository contains a collection of my academic and personal projects across **data science, analytics, and software development**.
-Each project focuses on solving real-world problems using Python, SQL, and statistical modeling techniques.
+This repository contains a collection of my smaller assignments and practice projects across **Python and SQL**.
+Each project is designed to strengthen my understanding of programming, data analysis, and database concepts by applying them to targeted problems.
+While these projects are smaller in scope than my standalone portfolio work, they highlight core skills in computation, logic, and data handling.

 ---